KILTprotocol/sdk-js/docs/contribution-guide.md

 ## Documentation

 We want the KILT SDK to be easy to use for all fellow developers.
-We ❤️well-documented code.
+We ❤️ well-documented code.

+KILT's API doc is available [here][apidoc].

-In the KILT SDK, podules and public methods are documented inline, in the code.
-The API doc is generated from these inline "doc blocks", and is available at our [online API Doc][api].
+In the KILT SDK, modules and public methods are documented inline, in the code.
+These inline "doc blocks" need to follow some linting rules.
+Make sure ESLint is activated in your code editor, so the errors and warnings are highlighted.
+We also check them on commit, so that you're protected: you can't push a linting error to the repo.

+You can see all the linting rules for the inline doc blocks in `.eslintrc.json`, and check what they mean on [jsdoc][jsdoc].
+But if your code editor is set up to highlight linting errors, you don't need to.

-We're using [jsdoc][jsdoc] linting rules, along with [typedoc][typedoc] to generate the documentation.
+We're using [typedoc][typedoc] to generate the API doc from the inline "doc blocks".

 ### Documenting modules

-Direct child folders of `src` such as `attestation` should be marked as `@modules`, so that they're listed in the [online API Doc][api] main menu.
+Direct child folders of `src` such as `attestation` should be marked as `@modules`, so that they're listed in the [online API Doc][apidoc] main menu.

 Some of these modules are purely technical utilities, such as `crypto`.
 Others map to KILT concepts, such as `attestation`.